clementhlee/Clement-Lee/README.md

 🌟 **What I’m Working On**
 - Creating a model examining the effect AI has on CO2 emissions.
 - Developing a ChatBot that recommends music based on emotions.
 - Feasible business analytics dashboard tracking supply chain fluctuations and operations.
-- Combining technology and creativity in business projects to make meaningful impacts.

 📚 **Interests**
 - **Reading**: Classical literature and poetry